Docker

 [0] cpu.0: [1504290543.000487750, {"cpu_p"=>0.750000, "user_p"=>0.250000, "system_p"=>0.500000, "cpu0.p_cpu"=>0.000000, "cpu0.p_user"=>0.000000, "cpu0.p_system"=>0.000000, "cpu1.p_cpu"=>1.000000, "cpu1.p_user"=>0.000000, "cpu1.p_system"=>1.000000, "cpu2.p_cpu"=>1.000000, "cpu2.p_user"=>1.000000, "cpu2.p_system"=>0.000000, "cpu3.p_cpu"=>0.000000, "cpu3.p_user"=>0.000000, "cpu3.p_system"=>0.000000}]

-Why there is no Fluent Bit Docker image based on Alpine Linux ?
+Why there is no Fluent Bit Docker image based on Alpine Linux?

-• Reduces size so improves perfomance as well.
+• Reduces size and improves performance.

 • Reduces false positives on scans (and reduces resources required for scanning).